Professional Brass Check Valve Manufacturer

 Some of the causes of brass check valve failures are;

-- If the valve is not fully closed because of the dirt deposits and debris, its normal functioning will be altered.
+- If the valve is not fully closed because of dirt deposits and debris, its normal functioning will be altered.

 - Damage to any part of the valve can result in failure.
 If the seat or seal of the valve is damaged, the valve will fail to perform its intended function.

 - If the valve is not designed to close fully, then there is a likelihood of leakage.
-Some valves do not have a 100 percent closure, and therefore during throttling, they may not have excellent on and off capabilities.
+Some valves do not have a 100 percent closure, and therefore during throttling, they may not have excellent on-and-off capabilities.

 - Using the wrong size of the check valve in the piping system.
 If you don’t use the right size when fixing your valves or a mismatch in the size of valve openings and that of the pipes, it is likely it will fail.

 - Mishandling of the valves during installation can result in valve failure.
 When installing the check valve, you should ensure that you handle them with care, or else with time, the normal flow of the fluids will be interfered with.

 However, these problems can always be corrected, and you can restore your check valve to perform its role effectively.
 Some of the ways of fixing these problems include:

 - Perform regular testing on the valves to check for any damages that can cause check valve failure.

 - Pick the correct size of brass check valve for your project.